tolulonge/PDF-Reader/README.md

 # PDF-Reader
-A pdf reader created using clean architecture principle in android
+A multi modular pdf reader created using clean architecture principle in android

 This application demonstrates the clean architecture principle in android.
 It contains two modules: app module: this houses the presentation and framework layer